dqops/dqo/docs/examples/data-validity/percentage-of-values-that-contains-usa-zipcode.md

 # Percentage of rows containing USA zipcodes

-Calculates the  percentage of rows that contains USA zipcodes values in a column.
+Column level check that ensures that the percentage of rows containing valid currency codes does not exceed set thresholds.

 **PROBLEM**